 Take the rubber base and ergonomic design, for example.
 If you want to get a good meal going and know you’re going to be using your grater a lot, you can rest assured that you won’t get any pains in your palms or tending, thanks to the comfortable design of this grater.
 It’s also made from commercial-grade steel, so it’s much less likely to rust than other, cheaper versions.

-This doesn’t come with any of the amazing features you might notice on some of other top choices- it’s a little more difficult to handle and the storage box make it a little awkward to work with.
+This doesn’t come with any of the amazing features you might notice on some of the other top choices- it’s a little more difficult to handle and the storage box makes it a little awkward to work with.
 But, for a relatively cheap price and such high-quality materials, you won’t be disappointed with your purchase.

 Built-in storage box

-The Best Box Graters Buying Guide & FAQ
+Best Box Graters Buying Guide & FAQ

-As with all things in life, not all box graters are created equal.
-In order to get the best box grater for your money, you’ll want to consider some of the biggest differences between each one and decide which type best fits in with your home and cooking style.
+As with all things in life, not all kitchen graters are created equal.
+In order to get the best grater for your money, you’ll want to consider some of the biggest differences between each one and decide which type best fits in with your home and cooking style.
 And, while they will no doubt all have their own additional quirks and features, the main variants come down to the following:

 - Surface area

 The larger the surface area, the less time you’ll spend doing your back-and-forth motion over the front of your grater.
-It might not seem like a big deal, but it can make your job much easier, requires less effort overall and essentially cuts down the time you spend grating.
+It might not seem like a big deal, but it can make your job much easier, requires less effort overall, and essentially cuts down the time you spend grating.

 Naturally, any item in the kitchen that deals with cutting into food, in one way or another, will need to be sharp.
-The best box graters will be sharp enough that you shouldn’t have to put in any real effort into pushing your ingredients into the grater itself, which can eventually cause your grater to become even duller.
+The best kitchen graters will be sharp enough that you shouldn’t have to put in any real effort into pushing your ingredients into the grater itself, which can eventually cause your grater to become even duller.

 There are few things more frustrating that a piece of equipment that moves around under you, as you use it.
-Getting a box grater that is sturdy enough to hold itself well, as you put pressure against it can mean you’re less likely to make a mess while preparing your meals.
-It will also save your hands from any slips, cuts and nips from your new equipment.
+Getting a grater that is sturdy enough to hold itself well, as you put pressure against it can mean you’re less likely to make a mess while preparing your meals.
+It will also save your hands from any slips, cuts, and nips from your new equipment.

-It’s unusual for a box grater to come with any less than four different grades- but, if you’re looking for a professional grade hand grater, you may want to look for one with more sides than this.
+It’s unusual for a box grater to come with any less than four different grades- but, if you’re looking for a professional-grade hand grater, you may want to look for one with more sides than this.
 Each surface should offer a different grating style, such as shredding or slicing.
 The more there are, the less likely you’ll need to change between equipment in the kitchen.

-A big factor in your happiness with a box grater will likely be how easy they are to clean.
+A big factor in your happiness with a kitchen grater will likely be how easy they are to clean.
 If you’re able to get a dishwasher-safe grater for your kitchen, then it’s advisable to do so.
 Otherwise, we have a few tricks up our sleeve which can help you with tougher graters.

 While they aren’t the most important aspect, it’s definitely nice to have some handy features on your vegetable grater.
 The first of which is the comfort of the handle.
 You’ll notice that some items in our top picks come with ergonomic or rubber handles, which make them much easier to work with, as they improve overall grip as well as sturdiness, without any extra effort on your part.

-Another feature you might want in your hand grater is having the ability to store you new item easily.
-Box graters have a tendency to take up a lot of room- especially if you don’t use them too often, or if you simply have a smaller kitchen- and can get in the way of other items you might make more use of.
+Another feature you might want in your hand grater is having the ability to store your new item easily.
+Kitchen graters have a tendency to take up a lot of room- especially if you don’t use them too often, or if you simply have a smaller kitchen- and can get in the way of other items you might make more use of.
 If this describes you, then you might want to look into getting a foldable grater, which can make it so much easier to store.

-You can also opt for a hand grater that comes with built-in storage for your ingredients- meaning that, once you’ve grated, shredded or zested to your hearts content, you won’t have to fuss around cleaning up your mess.
+You can also opt for a hand grater that comes with built-in storage for your ingredients- meaning that, once you’ve grated, shredded, or zested to your heart's content, you won’t have to fuss around cleaning up your mess.

 - Personal preference